-My book project, Distant Readings of Disciplinarity: Knowing and Doing in Composition/Rhetoric Dissertations, maps the methods and content of over 5,000 dissertations in Rhetoric / Composition / Writing Studies in order to determine the areas of expertise by which graduate students signal their entry into the field, and what that can tell us about the shifting nature of the field from place to place and decade to decade.
+My book project, Distant Readings of Disciplinarity: Knowing and Doing in Composition/Rhetoric Dissertations, maps the methods and content of over 5,000 dissertations in Rhetoric / Composition / Writing Studies (RCWS) in order to determine the areas of expertise by which graduate students signal their entry into the field, and what that can tell us about the shifting nature of the field from place to place and decade to decade.
 Combining qualitative coding with quantitative and computational analyses, and presenting its findings in part through interactive data visualizations, it develops a broad cross-institutional context for local curricular decisions.
 I find that subject matter varies widely, while dissertation methodologies collocate within a small number of clusters, and I call for increased dialogue among schools focusing on these different methods and subjects.
-An article based on a portion of this work, “Mapping the Methods of Composition / Rhetoric Dissertations: A ‘Landscape Plotted and Pieced’ ,” was published in College Composition and Communication in September 2014.
+An article based on a portion of this work, “Mapping the Methods of Composition / Rhetoric Dissertations: A ‘Landscape Plotted and Pieced’ ,” was published in College Composition and Communication.
 Source code is available at https://github.com/benmiller314/Dissertation-Research, and early iterations of figures are online at majoringinmeta.net/dissertations.

 Some relevant conference presentations:

 - “Topic Modeling Communities of Discourse in Doctoral Dissertations.”
 Computers & Writing Conference (C&W).
 Rochester, NY.
 May 21, 2016.
 (View slide deck)